GrKoR/esphome_aux_ac_component/README-EN.md

 # ESPHome AUX air conditioner custom component (aux_ac) #
 For communication about this project [join telegram chat](https://t.me/aux_ac).

 For issues or feature requests, please go to [the issue section](https://github.com/GrKoR/esphome_aux_ac_component/issues).
-It will be perfect if you adds log to your issue.
+It will be perfect if you attach log to your issue.
 Log you can collect with [this python script](https://github.com/GrKoR/ac_python_logger).
 It helps you to save all data frames from the UART bus to a csv-file.
 This log combined with the detailed situation description will significantly speed up bug correction.

 ## DISCLAIMER ##